“KPIs don’t work for our business!” Does this statement sound familiar to you?

-I’ve created a new indicator, clicked “Data source” button and selected “Use a formula for the value” option.
+I’ve created a new indicator, clicked “Indicator formula” button next to the “Value” field.
 In the “Formula editor” I’ve entered the formula for this indicator:

 Benchmarking with Metrics

 - An example: we can compare “a total cost to gain a new customer” with historic data to update company’s marketing strategy and choose a more cost-effective marketing approach.

 What is a KPI?
 Why isn’t any Metric a KPI?

 KPI is a metric (it doesn’t imply that any metric is a KPI).
 KPI stands for Key Performance Indicator.
 These three words define the function of a KPI:

 - Indicator.
 It should show the number.
 For example: “How good our customers are engaged” is not really an indicator; in opposite, “Average customer engagement score according to the monthly survey” is an indicator.

 - Performance.
 It should be connected to a performance.
 “The number of computers in an office per employee” is a metric, but it is not really connected to the ultimate business performance.
 If you will double the number of computers you don’t expect your profits to be increased.